 “THE ENTIRE [PARTNERSHIP] PROCESS REMAINED VERY EFFECTIVE AND WE LOOK FORWARD TO ENGAGING MORE IN THE FUTURE WITH THE PREVENTION COLLABORATIVE.”

 This partnership with Jhipego Nigeria focused on strengthening the capacity of their VAW prevention work.
 We worked with them to help strengthen their partners’ understanding and application of essential concepts in VAW prevention.
 We provided support for their co-design process which will lead to an evidence-based approach to VAW prevention that will reach thousands of people in two states of Nigeria.

 Since 2019, we have worked in partnership with UN Women Asia Pacific to strengthen the capacity of their staff and partners on VAW prevention.
 This has included collaborative work on prevention programme design and evaluation, including integrating behaviour change and social norms change approaches.
 We also co-developed a regional UN Women VAW prevention strategy as well as a VAW prevention strategy for UN Women India.
-We piloted a virtual workshop series to roll out the RESPECT implementation package in Bangladesh, India and Pakistan and also delivered a series of interactive webinars and workshops for UN Women staff and partners in the region on different prevention approaches.
+We piloted a virtual workshop series to roll out the RESPECT implementation package in Bangladesh, India and Nepal and also delivered a series of interactive webinars and workshops for UN Women staff and partners in the region on different prevention approaches.
 We also developed evidence and practice briefs on different prevention approaches.

 To find out more about this partnership – take a look at this video!